19hours/sg-statutes/Acts/Singapore Totalisator Board Act.md

 (5) Where both the Chairman and the temporary Chairman are absent at a meeting, such member as the members present may elect shall preside at that meeting.

-(6) Where not less than 3 members of the Board request the Chairman by notice in writing signed by them to convene a meeting of the Board for any purpose specified in the notice, the Chairman shall, within 7 days from the receipt of the notice, convene a meeting for that purpose.
+(6) Where a majority of the members of the Board request the Chairman by notice in writing signed by them to convene a meeting of the Board for any purpose specified in the notice, the Chairman shall, within 7 days from the receipt of the notice, convene a meeting for that purpose.

 Vacancies